 We have already seen, more than once, one great promise of GOFAI in the case of planning: flexibility.
 Given any current state and any goal state, a planning system can, if the computational resources are sufficient, find a plan to get there.
 If anything changes in the environment---say, it is no longer possible to transition between two states due to some kind of blockage---the planning system takes that into account without any problems.
 This is in contrast to reinforcement learning which will not know what to do if the environment changes; it may have to spend a lot of time re-learning its value functions.

 Furthermore, GOFAI is easily capable of representing various kinds of \textit{data structures} and relationships in the same way as a computer database.
 For example, it can easily represent the fact that both cats and dogs are animals, i.e.\ the hierarchical structure of the categories.
 It can also represent the relationship that the character string ``Scooby'' is the name of a particular dog.
-This adds to the flexibility of GOFAI by allowing more abstract kinds of processing, which are easily performed by humans.\footnote{For an attempt to do these in a neural system, see \citet{frady2020resonator}.}
+This adds to the flexibility of GOFAI by allowing more abstract kinds of processing, which are easily performed by humans.

-Even without going into logical operations, we can consider the advantages of using discrete categories (cats vs.\ dogs) instead of a high-dimensional feature space with continuous values.
-A wide-spread idea is that categories are useful for generalizing knowledge over categories, which in its turn underlies various forms of abstract thinking.
+Another wide-spread idea is that categories are useful for generalizing knowledge over categories, which in its turn underlies various forms of abstract thinking.